-Still in Glasgow they agreed a compact of friendship though Beatrice stressed that the relationship was unlikely to anything further but throughout the summer they exchanged letters and visits.
-Before leaving for a holiday in Oberammergau with G Bernard Shaw Sidney wrote:
+Still in Glasgow they agreed a compact of friendship though Beatrice stressed that the relationship was unlikely to be anything further, but throughout the summer they exchanged letters and visits.
+Before leaving for a holiday in Oberammergau with G Bernard Shaw, Sidney wrote:

 Beatrice remained distant until a visit to a second co-operative conference (this time in Lincoln), where Beatrice finally accepted Sidney’s devotion.
 She later wrote:

 That evening at Devonshire House – in the twilight when we for the first time embraced – how well I remember the happiness tempered by great anxiety.

 The engagement remained a secret while Beatrice’s increasingly frail father lived.
 Beatrice, who was his main carer, did not want to disturb his final months.
 He died on 1 January 1892 and Beatrice planned to tell her sisters following the funeral but the news leaked out.
 Beatrice was concerned that her sisters would not accept Sidney but on the whole the family decided to accept Beatrice’s choice of husband.
 Her sister Georgina Meinertzhagen wrote “We may not be quite kindred spirits to each other but if he makes you happy we shall certainly appreciate him in the end.”
 A round of dinner parties followed to introduce Sidney to Beatrice’s sisters and their husbands.